LinusU/domain-name-regex/readme.md

 ## Rules

 + Domain name length cannot exceed 253 characters
-+ Label length cannot exceed 63 chaacters
++ Label length cannot exceed 63 characters
-+ Label can only consist of letters, digits and hypen (LDH)
++ Label can only consist of letters, digits, hyphens and underscores (LDHU)
++ Label cannot start or end with a hyphen
 + TLD cannot contain only numbers
++ TLD cannot contain any underscores